OctoPrint/OctoPrint/README.md

 3. Create a user-owned virtual environment therein: `virtualenv venv`
 4. Install OctoPrint *into that virtual environment*: `./venv/bin/pip install .`

+You may then start the OctoPrint server via `/path/to/OctoPrint/venv/bin/octoprint`, see [Usage](#usage) for details.

+After installation, please make sure you follow the first-run wizard and set up access control as necessary.

 ### COMING SOON!!
 A snap for Octoprint is in the works!!